magento/knowledge-base/src/announcements/adobe-commerce-announcements/2021-holiday-surge-capacity-requests-for-magento-commerce-cloud.md

 Once you have completed the recommended estimation, if your team has identified any dates where you feel you will need additional capacity, continue on to the next step for information on how to request surge capacity.

- **Requesting Surge Capacity**

-Adobe Commerce merchants on our cloud infrastructure that anticipate a need for additional capacity during the holiday season should [submit a Surge Capacity Support Ticket](https://support.magento.com/hc/en-us/articles/360041138511-How-to-request-temporary-additional-cloud-capacity-for-Magento-Commerce-Cloud) via our [Help Center](https://support.magento.com/hc/en-us), indicating the dates and expected capacity needs within the ticket.
-Please note that increased capacity will require usage of your licensed overage capacity.

-**We recommend submitting these tickets at least 48 business hours in advance of when the capacity is needed; and additionally recommend that requests for the Black Friday / Cyber Monday period be placed as far in advance as possible, as capacity during this period is limited.**

- **More Help?**

-Need more guidance on preparing for peak season traffic?
-Adobe Commerce merchants on our cloud infrastructure can contact their Customer Success Manager for help, strategy, and planning tips for preparing for a successful peak season.
-We also recommend checking out the [Magento Blog](https://magento.com/blog) for strategy tips year-round.

 **View the history of your upsizes**

 You can view the history of requested resizes in your [Project Portal (Onboarding UI)](https://devdocs.magento.com/cloud/onboarding/onboarding-tasks.html), under **Project** > **Services** > **Cluster Resize**.